Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 14. A Slide

 Slides are incredible.
-Kids will slid on them for hours.
+Kids will slide on them for hours.
 And then they’ll slide their dolls and toys down them for hours more.
 They also never seem to lose their appeal.
 I mean, as an adult I still enjoy a good slide.
 My toddlers are drawn to our slide still every day, and we’ve had it for almost two years now.

 15. Puzzles

 My toddler loves puzzles.
-Every now and then I’ll take her to the Dollar Tree and she’ll run straight to the puzzle section.
+Now and then I’ll take her to the Dollar Tree and she’ll run straight to the puzzle section.
 I love that she loves puzzles, but I can’t wait until she’s better at doing them.
 The Dollar Tree ones require a lot of guidance from the parents.

 Luckily, I was able to find some awesome toddler puzzles that she’s able to do on her own and that keep her occupied for hours.
 I found that puzzles with about 6 to 12 pieces are ideal to do on her own.
 Check out some of our favorite puzzles below.